-Do you know that booming sounds can damage your ears and may cause permanent or temporary hearing loss?
+Do you know that booming sound Waves can damage your ears and may cause permanent or temporary hearing loss?
 I was researching this fact a couple of months ago to understand sounds and the excellent dB for speakers.
-Of course, sounds come in decibels (dB), and you can get the sound decibels by measuring it with a decibel meter.
+Of course, sound waves come in decibels (dB), and you can get the sound decibels by measuring it with a decibel meter.
 Moreover, the higher the decibel is, the louder the sound would be.

 The loudness of speakers is measured in SPL.
 SPL means Sound Pressure Level.
 SPL, of course, is measured in decibels.
 Aside from SPL, you also need to consider the speaker’s sensitivity and efficiency ratings.